rupran/librarytrader/README.md

 the ELF header and create an underlying `ELFFile` object provided by **pyelftools** but does not automatically resolve imports and exports.

-As the resolution needs some more information from the linker, it is encapsuled in the `LibraryStore` class.
-This class can also be used as a dictionary to look up the `Library` objects which have already been evaluated (by their absolute path).
+As the resolution needs some more information from the linker, it is encapsulated in the `LibraryStore` class.
+This class can be used as a dictionary to look up the `Library` objects which have already been evaluated (by their absolute path).
 This mechanism also serves as a cache during the recursive descent in order to avoid multiple evaluation passes over frequently included libraries (such als `libc.so.6`).

 To resolve the dependencies to their full path without recursing into them, call `resolve_libs_single(elf)`.
 After that, `elf.needed_libs` has been populated with the absolute paths to all required libraries but these have not been analyzed for imported or exported functions.
-As mentioned above, you can also call `resolve_libs_single_by_path(path)` with an absolute path, and access the `Library` object later from the `LibraryStore` by using its path as a key.
+Alternatively, you can call `resolve_libs_single_by_path(path)` with an absolute path, and access the `Library` object later from the `LibraryStore` by using its path as a key.

 To resolve the full dependency tree starting from `elf` you can call